 January is quite a breezy time for St Lucia.
 At this time of year, typical wind speeds range from 5 m/s (gentle breeze) to 10m/s (fresh breeze), hardly ever rising above 14 m/s (high wind).
 The highest average wind speed of 8 m/s (fresh breeze) happens around January 21st, when the average daily maximum wind speed is 10 m/s (fresh breeze).
 On the other hand, the lowest average wind speed of 8m/s occurs around January 1st, when the average daily maximum is 10 m/s.

-The Inn on the Bay has been voted the best hotel in St Lucia consecutively since 2009 on TripAdvisor.
+The Inn on the Bay has been voted the best hotel in the island for a number of years consecutively.
 Located on the edge of Marigot Bay with sea views from all rooms, this hotel provides accommodation in the form of five individually-designed rooms, making it perfect for couples looking for a quiet, intimate experience.
 There is a swimming pool with views of Marigot Bay and fresh bread and fruit are provided for breakfast.
-There are plenty of cafes, bars, restaurants and shops in the area and excursions can be booked via the Inn on the Bay owners.
+There are plenty of cafes, bars, restaurants and shops in the area and excursions can be booked via the hotel's owners.

 For a larger resort complete with everything you could ever need, consider Stonefield Estate Resort.
-Nestled just below the Pitons with views over the Caribbean Sea, this resort is surrounded by natural vegetation and provides guests with one-, two-, three- and five-bedroom villas, each of which features its own private swimming pool.
-Onsite you’ll find a fitness centre, restaurant which serves breakfast, lunch and dinner, and adventure, fishing, shopping, snorkelling and boat excursions which can be booked via reception.
-The resort’s highlight is the spa which offers massages, aromatherapy treatments, facials, body wraps, body polishes, nail care and epilation.
+Nestled just below the Pitons with views over the Caribbean Sea, this resort is surrounded by natural vegetation and provides guests with one, two, three and five-bedroom villas, each of which features its own private swimming pool.
+Onsite you'll find a fitness centre, restaurant which serves breakfast, lunch and dinner.
+Adventures, fishing, shopping, snorkeling and boat excursions can be booked via reception.
+The resort's highlight is the spa which offers massages, aromatherapy treatments, facials, body wraps, body polishes, nail care and epilation.

 The Auberge Seraphine is perfect for travellers who want to stay in Castries.
 Perched on Vielle Bay just across from the cruise port and two minutes away from the SLU airport, this hotel provides guests with free WiFi access, restaurant which is open for breakfast, lunch and dinner, and double and king rooms.
 Because there are no other facilities available and there is no beach nearby, this resort's prices are remarkably cheap when compared to others.
 If you don't mind journeying into the city and other parts of the island to visit the beach, see attractions and go shopping, then spending your holiday at the Auberge Seraphine is a great way to enjoy a budget trip to St Lucia.

 Anse Chastanet Beach is one of the best beaches in St Lucia for water sports.
-Located in front of the Anse Chastanet Resort, this beach feature’s the islands iconic soft golden sands and warm calm waters which are ideal for swimming.
-On the shore you’ll find sun loungers, shades, toilets, showers, bar and restaurant, as well as water taxis offshore.
-Scuba diving, snorkelling, windsurfing, sunfish sailing and ocean kayaking can all be booked via the Anse Chastanet Resort.
-If you scuba dive or snorkel, you’ll have the opportunity to see moray eels, shrimp, trumpet fish, scorpion dish and box fish.
+Located in front of the Anse Chastanet Resort, this beach features the island's iconic soft golden sands and warm, placid waters which are ideal for swimming.
+On the shore you'll find sun loungers, shades, toilets, showers, bar and restaurant, as well as water taxis offshore.
+Scuba diving, snorkeling, windsurfing, sunfish sailing and ocean kayaking can all be booked via the Anse Chastanet Resort.
+If you scuba dive or snorkel, you'll have the opportunity to see moray eels, shrimp, trumpet fish, scorpion fish and box fish.

 The St Lucia Photo Tour is a must for any enthusiastic photographer.
 Led by the best known photographer in St Lucia, this excursion shows you how to get the best out of your digital camera whilst touring the most beautiful parts of the island.
 The excursion begins with an hour-long workshop covering how to properly use your camera in the Castries City Centre, before heading into Downtown Castries for some photography.
 After Downtown Castries you'll have lunch in a local restaurant, visit Anse-La-Raye and Marigot Bay, before heading back to your accommodation.
 The guide team will help you with your photography along the way and even take some photos with your camera so you can be in the pictures too.

 The Diamond Falls Botanical Gardens in Soufriere are one of the natural wonders of St Lucia.
 The gardens cover six acres of lush vegetation and are made up of four main attractions.
 Diamond Water Falls is the most popular attraction because the minerals within the water give it a colourful appearance which changes regularly.
-Other attractions include the Botanical Garden with bushes, shrubs and trees, such as Hibiscus, Heliconia and Balisier, the Diamond Falls Mineral Baths Spa with two original hot water baths and the Diamond Falls Nature Trail which winds in between the botanical gardens and the tropical rainforest.
+Other attractions include the Botanical Garden with bushes, shrubs and trees, such as Hibiscus, Heliconia and Balisier.
+The Diamond Falls Mineral Baths Spa has two original hot water baths and a Diamond Falls Nature Trail which winds in between the botanical gardens and the tropical rainforest.